vip-git/vip-git/README.md

-Hi there 👋 ⚡ - Have a amazing Sunday!
+Hi there 👋  - ⚡ Have a amazing Sunday ⚡